Explore the Agenda

 Modernising mRNA Manufacturing to Enable Scalable, Integrated & Continuous Production

-• Designing an integrated end-to-end RNA manufacturing system combining IVT synthesis, purification, formulation, and sterile filtration
+• Designing an intergrated end-to-end RNA manufacturing system combining IVT synthesis, purification, formulation and sterile filtration

 • Lessons from the Innovate UK and CEPI-funded development programs, translating research-stage automation to GMP environments